 An Office That Meets Your Space Requirements

 There’s only a few people working with you now, but how many people will be on your team in six months?
 What about a year?
 As your business grows, you’re going to continue to hire people.
 You need to have a place to put them without cramming your office space wall-to- wall with cubicles.
 The right office space will give you enough room to grow.
 Keep in mind you’ll need a variety of work stations, media center setups, and include these common areas in your space requirements.

 An Office in a Convenient Location

 Your employees and clients need to be able to easily commute to your office space.
-Office spaces out in the middle of nowhere may offer the lowest rent, but is it really worth it if it’s hard to get to you?
+Office spaces out in the middle of nowhere or converted warehouses may offer the lowest rent, but is it really worth it if it’s hard to get to you?
 In the early stages of your business, it’s probably most feasible for you to select an office space that’s outside of a major city, as rent in big metropolitan areas is usually outrageous.
 The key is to remain close enough to these areas that your office will be a reasonable commute for anyone who needs to get to it.

 An Office That Fits the Style of Your Business

 You get to structure things however you want to.
 Don’t let the confines of a traditional office space stifle your creativity.
 Anything can become an office space.
 If you want to create a fun environment that fosters innovation and communication, you can convert an old warehouse into the perfect office space.
 If envision lots of separate rooms that offer space of quiet concentration, that’s what you should look for.
 Plenty of small businesses and startups have chosen unconventional spaces for their offices because they love the freedom.